Corymbia hendersonii: Description

 Corymbia hendersonii is a tree that typically grows to a height of 25 m and forms a lignotuber.
 It has rough, tessellated bark on the trunk and branches.
 Young plants and coppice regrowth have linear to narrow lance-shaped leaves that are 42-95 mm long, 7-20 mm wide and paler on the lower surface.
 Adult leaves are arranged alternately, glossy dark green on the upper surface, much paler below, lance-shaped, 70-170 mm long and 8-30 mm wide, tapering to a petiole 9-26 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 2-20 mm long, each branch of the peduncle with seven buds on pedicels 3-19 mm long.
 Mature buds are oval, 8-12 mm long and 4-6 mm wide with a rounded or conical operculum.
 Flowering occurs from January to March and the flowers are creamy white.
 The fruit is a woody urn-shaped to barrel-shaped capsule 17-31 mm long and 14-22 mm wide with the valves enclosed in the fruit.

 Taxonomy and naming

 Corymbia hendersonii was first formally described in 1995 by Ken Hill and Lawrie Johnson from specimens collected by R.J.
-Henderon and others on the Blackdown Tableland in 1971.
+Henderson and others on the Blackdown Tableland in 1971.
 The specific epithet (hendersonii) honours the collector of the type specimens.